 myBLUEprint is a web-based tool used to monitor academic progress toward degree completion.
 It combines IPFW’s degree requirements and the coursework that has been completed and in which you are enrolled with easy-to-read worksheets that will help see how courses that have been completed count toward degree requirements which will enable them to see what courses and requirements still need to be completed.
 Your myBLUEprint degree audit is used to certify the completion of your degree requirements for graduation.

 A myBLUEprint worksheet is a review of past, current and “planned” coursework that provides information on completed and outstanding requirements necessary to fulfill a degree/major/minor/concentration.

 Yes, by clicking on a course in their worksheet they can view the course description, prerequisites required, and available course sections for the upcoming term.
 Course sections do not show location.
 The Schedule of Classes search feature on the student’s myIPFW portal will show location.

 The University chose to start the myBLUEprint project starting Fall 2012.
 Students who matriculated prior to Fall 2012 should continue working with their academic advisor to check their degree requirements using CAPP or another existing method in place.
 Advisors may however utilize the “what if” worksheet to see how a student’s coursework applies to degree requirements based upon the plan of study beginning Fall 2012 or later.

 Yes.
 Advisors can see a student’s plan and participate in the planning process.
-There is a Notes section within the planner, as well, for students and advisors to keep additional information.
+There is a Notes section within the planner, as well, that allows advisors to communicate additional information.

 No. The planner is for planning purposes only.
 Students will register through myIPFW portal as before.